pasqal-io/qadence2-platforms/README.md

 # Qadence 2 Platforms

+!!! node
-**Notice**: Qadence 2 Platforms is currently a *work in progress* and is under active development.
+    Qadence 2 Platforms is currently a *work in progress* and is under active development.

     Please be aware that the software is in an early stage, and frequent updates, including breaking changes, are to be expected.
 This means that:
     * Features and functionalities may change without prior notice.
     * The codebase is still evolving, and parts of the software may not function as intended.
     * Documentation and user guides may be incomplete or subject to significant changes.

-Platform dependent APIs and engines (backends) to be used on Qadence 2.
+Qadence 2 Platforms is a collection of functionalities that transforms [Qadence IR](https://github.com/pasqal-io/qadence2-ir/) into backend-specific data and constructors, to be executed by backend methods.
+It is not intended to be used directly by [Qadence 2](https://github.com/pasqal-io/qadence2-core/) users, but rather those who need to implement or extend backends, quantum instruction primitives, compiler or backend directives, etc.

 ## Installation